OuhscBbmc/REDCapR/.github/ISSUE_TEMPLATE/unexpected-behavior-issue-template.md

 ---

+*!!
+Note about security !!
+If your question/issue involves sensitive information, please do not post it in this public location.
+You might assist someone in compromising your institution's server or network.
+The [REDCap Community](https://community.projectredcap.org/spaces/20/index.html) is the appropriate forum.
+Please ask your institution's REDCap administrator to post a question on this site, with the tags [api](https://community.projectredcap.org/topics/337/api.html) and [redcapr](https://community.projectredcap.org/topics/23921/redcapr.html).*

 Thank you for taking the time to file an issue.
 Here are some suggestions for writing your issue that should let us respond and help you more quickly.

 **Troubleshooter**: Please carefully reread the [Troubleshooting Vignette](https://ouhscbbmc.github.io/REDCapR/articles/TroubleshootingApiCalls.html) and thoroughly describe which parts don't work.